chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 These instructions are designed to help users get started with a single-locale (shared-memory) implementation of Chapel from the source distribution of the release as quickly as possible.
-If you are interested in taking the time to understand Chapel's configuration options, build process, and installation more thoroughly, please refer to :ref:`readme-chplenv` and :ref:`readme-building` instead.
+If you want to understand Chapel's configuration options, build process, and installation more thoroughly, please refer to :ref:`readme-chplenv` and :ref:`readme-building` instead.

 These instructions first have you build a minimal, stripped-down version of Chapel to reduce build times and the potential for